Teaneck, New Jersey: Post–World War II

 As de facto racial segregation increased, so did tensions between residents of the northeast and members of the predominantly white male Teaneck Police Department.
 On the evening of April 10, 1990, the Teaneck Police Department responded to a call from a resident complaining about a teenager with a gun.
 After an initial confrontation near Bryant School and a subsequent chase, Phillip Pannell, an African American teenager, was shot and killed by Gary Spath, a white Teaneck police officer.
 Spath said he thought Pannell had a gun and was turning to shoot him.
 Witnesses said Pannell was unarmed and had been shot in the back.
 Protest marches, some violent, ensued; most African Americans believed that Pannell had been killed in cold blood, while other residents insisted that Spath had been justified in his actions.
 Testimony at the trial claimed that Pannell was shot in the back, and that he was carrying a gun.
 A police officer testified to finding a modified starter's pistol with eight cartridges in Pannell's jacket pocket.
 Spath was ultimately acquitted on charges of reckless manslaughter in the shooting.
 Some months after Spath had been cleared, he decided to retire from law enforcement.
 The incident was an international news event that brought Reverend Al Sharpton and Jesse Jackson to the community and inspired the 1995 book Color Lines: The Troubled Dreams of Racial Harmony in an American Town, by Mike Kelly.

 Teaneck, and the neighboring communities of Bergenfield and New Milford, has drawn a large number of Modern Orthodox Jews who have established at least fifteen synagogues and four yeshivas (three high schools and one for young men).
 It is the functional center of the northern New Jersey Orthodox community, with nearly twenty kosher shops (restaurants, bakeries and supermarkets).
 It is within ten minutes' driving time of Yeshiva University in New York City.
-This community tends to be involved with Religious Zionist causes and offers strong support of Israel.